 - Akhnoukh Fanous, political activist.

-- Coluthus, 5th-century Greek poet.
+- Coluthus, a 5th-century Greek poet.

 - Ester Fanous, female activist